Nov 22, 2024

 by Maureen Rubin | Mar 27, 2022

-gavel court Photo Source: Adobe Stock Image
+A judge holding a gavel in a courtroom setting.
+Photo Source: Adobe Stock Image

 A convicted murderer, serving a 25-year sentence for killing his stepfather, asked for a conjugal visit from his wife.
 Such visits are governed by a California law that prohibits overnight stays to those who have committed violent crimes against family members.
 The man argued the victim was not a family member since his wife, the convict’s biological, mother was deceased.
 He said her death dissolved the relationship between him and his stepfather.